USS William C. Lawe (DD-763): 1950s

 On 9 February 1953, William C. Lawe, along with five other destroyers and Salerno Bay, headed south for hunter-killer operations in the Caribbean.
 Continuous operations were interspersed with liberty visits at Trinidad, Puerto Rico, Virgin Islands, Barbados, and the Dominican Republic.
 Further antisubmarine exercises were conducted off the eastern seaboard throughout the spring of 1953, interrupted by an Armed Forces Day visit to Beaumont, Texas.
 In June, the ship commenced a three-month overhaul at the Boston Naval Shipyard, followed by refresher training at Guantanamo Bay, Cuba.
 Lawe returned to Newport from the Caribbean in early December and spent the Christmas holidays in her home port.

 January through March 1954 were spent in hunter-killer operations with carrier Mindoro.
 Maneuvers extended south to the Caribbean and back to Newport, ending in late March.
 In May, the ship weighed anchor once again for the Mediterranean where, in addition to visiting ports in Italy, Spain, and France, she also conducted amphibious landing exercises with units of the Greek and Turkish armies.
 William C. Lawe took part in Exercise "Lantflex" in November, then spent the holiday season at Newport.

 The destroyer began the year 1955 with another hunter-killer operation in the Caribbean, this time with carrier Valley Forge.
 After visiting Puerto Rico and Jamaica, she returned to Newport, Rhode Island, in early April.
 William C. Lawe conducted two midshipmen cruises and then proceeded to Boston in August for a routine shipyard overhaul.
+One of the Midshipmen was the son of William Lawe who would retire from the Marine Corps in 1978.
 She returned to Newport, Rhode Island, in November for local operations which lasted to the close of the year.